whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 [GM Midi Instruments for Kontakt](http://bigcatinstruments.blogspot.com/2014/08/gm-midi-instruments-for-kontakt.html) - General Midi Sound Set  I'm a bit obsessed with making available all 128 instruments of the General Midi 1  Sound Set .
-This is the soun...
+This is the soun…

 2022-10-28T19:38:24.000Z